entando-ps/tekton-entando-pipelines/README.md

 In this repository you can find an example done with Gitlab inside the `./triggers` directory.

-## Execute the firs pipeline
+## Execute the first pipeline

-In this repo you can find a working `pipelinerun` example with all the needed parameters.
+In this repo you can find a working `pipelinerun` example with all the required parameters.
 The pipelinerun is located at `./pipelineruns` directory and is listed here:

 ```yaml